caoccao/Javet/docs/tutorial/advanced/access_the_whole_jvm.rst

 Access the Whole JVM
 ====================

-The built-in ``JavetJVMInterceptor`` allows JavaScript to access the whole JVM in both Node.js mode and V8 mode.  ``JavetJVMInterceptor`` injects a global object ``javet`` which exposes some API for accessing Java packages and classes.
+The built-in ``JavetJVMInterceptor`` allows JavaScript to access the whole JVM in both Node.js mode and V8 mode.  ``JavetJVMInterceptor`` injects a global object ``javet`` which exposes some API for accessing Java packages and classes, actually making Java as a script without compilation.

 Let's see how to play with it.